wultra/powerauth-crypto/powerauth.md

 PowerAuth 2.0 is a protocol for a key exchange and for subsequent request signing designed specifically for the purposes of applications with high security demands, such as banking applications or identity management applications.
 It defines all items that are required for a complete security solution: a used cryptography, a security scheme and standard RESTful API end-points.

 A typical use-case for PowerAuth 2.0 protocol would be assuring the security of a mobile banking application.
-User usually downloads a "blank" (non-personalized) mobile banking appstore from the mobile application market.
+User usually downloads a "blank" (non-personalized) mobile banking app from the mobile application market.
 Then, user activates (personalizes, using a key-exchange algorithm) the mobile banking using some application that is assumed secure, for example via the internet banking or via the branch kiosk system.
 Finally, user can use activated mobile banking application to create signed requests - to log in to mobile banking, send a payment, certify contracts, etc.

-# Group PowerAuth Activation
+# PowerAuth Activation

 In PowerAuth 2.0, both client and server must first share the same shared master secret `KEY_MASTER_SECRET`.
-The `KEY_MASTER_SECRET` is a symetric key that is used as a base for deriving the further purpose specific shared secret keys.
+The `KEY_MASTER_SECRET` is a symmetric key that is used as a base for deriving the further purpose specific shared secret keys.
 These derived keys are then used for an HTTP request signing.
 In order to establish this shared master secret, a secure key exchange (or "activation") must take a place.

 ## Activation Actors

 Following components play role in activation:

 - **PowerAuth 2.0 Client** - A client "to be activated" application, that implements PowerAuth 2.0 protocol.
 A good example of a typical PowerAuth 2.0 Client can be a mobile banking application.
 - **Master Front-End Application** - An application that initiates the activation process and helps the PowerAuth 2.0 Client start the key exchange algorithm.
 Example of Master Front-End Application can be an Internet banking.
-- **Intermediate Server Application** - A front-end facing server application (or a set of applications, that we currently view as a single unified system, for the sake of simplicity) that is deployed in demilitarized zone in order to accomodate a communication between PowerAuth 2.0 Client, Master Front-End Application and PowerAuth 2.0 Server.
+- **Intermediate Server Application** - A front-end facing server application (or a set of applications, that we currently view as a single unified system, for the sake of simplicity) that is deployed in demilitarized zone in order to accommodate a communication between PowerAuth 2.0 Client, Master Front-End Application and PowerAuth 2.0 Server.
 A good example of Intermediate Server Application is a mobile banking RESTful API server.
 - **PowerAuth 2.0 Server** - A server application hidden deep in secure infrastructure, stores activation records, or verifies the request signatures.
 This application provides services for Intermediate Server Application to implement the PowerAuth 2.0 protocol.
 An example of a PowerAuth 2.0 Server is a bank identity management system.

 <img src="api-big-picture.png" width="100%"/>